sgoadhouse/dcps/README.md

 This is intended to be a generic package to control various DC power supplies using various access methods with a common API.
-For now, this supports only the Rigol DP832A DC Power Supply, the Aim TTi PL-P Series of power supplies and the BK Precision 9115 DC power supply through pyVISA and the SCPI command set.
+For now, this supports only the Rigol DP832A DC Power Supply, the Aim TTi PL-P Series of power supplies, the BK Precision 9115 DC power supply and the Agilent/Keysight E364xA series DC power supply through pyVISA and the SCPI command set.
 For the RigolDP800 class, this should work with all Rigol DP8xx power supplies although it is only tested with the DP832A.
 Likewise, for the BK Precision supplies, several model numbers are similar to the 9115 and the command set is likely compatible.
+For The Keysight E364xA, it should work with the entire series but only tested on the E3642A.

 As new power supplies are added, they should each have their own sub-package.